 The third rule is to practice packing and unpacking your gear from your bag so much that it becomes second nature.

 Speaking of rules, let’s get the Marathon des Sables packing list started with the mandatory items, those being things you absolutely must have as they are compulsory by the company who organises the race:

 Mandatory Items For Marathon des Sables

 Take these or risk being disqualified or punished by added time to your final time.
 Oh, and the rules state that your bag must weigh between 6.5 and 15 kilograms.
 (They check this amongst mandatory items upon registration).

-- Food equating to at least 2000 calories per day
+- Dehydrated Food that equates to at least 2000 calories per day

 - Ultra Backpack